monty241/jira-jwt-authenticator/README.md

 This is the home of the JWT Authenticator for Atlassian Seraph

-With this you can setup SSO between another application and Jira applications.
+With this you can setup SSO between another application and on-premise Jira applications.
 On the other system you generate a JSON Web Token, then redirect users to the Jira application where they are logged in automatically.
 This Authenticator will also automatically create a user if a user does not already exist.
 This makes sense for use with the Service Desk application.

 # Building and Installing